-- 1. Pay for background checks or other agency fees, if required. - 2.
-Observe the agency's schedule for working hours. - 3.
-Participate in formulating a "Student Agency Learning Contract" with the Field Instructor.
-The learning contract identifies specific goals, learning objectives and assignments. - 4.
-Act as a mature, professional at the assigned agency. - 5.
-Apply the NASW Code of Ethics as criteria for determining professional conduct and standards of practice. - 6.
-Develop professional work habits in the completion of agency assignments. - 7.
-Attend and actively participate in weekly conferences with the Field Instructor. - 8.
-Enroll in and successfully complete the field instruction seminar(s) held during the course of Field Placement I and II. - 9.
-Make advance preparations for case responsibilities when absent for University vacations.
+- 1. Complete background checks, testing criteria, and urine analysis as requested by - 2. each agency.
+Pay for background checks or other fees, if required. - 3.
+Observe the agency's schedule for working hours.
+Navigate field schedule with - 4. field instructor. - 5.
+Responsible for formulating a "Student Agency Learning Contract" with the Field - 6.
+Instructor.
+The learning contract identifies specific goals, learning objectives and assignments.
+The learning contract is also a place for the student to narrate specific activities they have experienced within their field placement, in regards to all CSWE competencies and practice behaviors. - 7.
+Act as a mature, professional at the assigned agency. - 8.
+Apply the NASW Code of Ethics as criteria for determining professional conduct and standards of practice. - 9.
+Develop professional work habits in the completion of agency assignments.

-- 10. Prepare to make up time to attain 448 hours when the agency is closed for a holiday or any other reason. - 11.
-Participate in the field placement (SW 488 and SW 489) evaluation conferences with the Field Instructor and Faculty Liaison. - 12.
-Seek assistance from the Faculty Liaison if the student encounters problems in the placement. - 13.
-Arrange with the agency Field Instructor for the termination or orderly transfer of cases or projects before leaving the agency. - 14.
-Complete a student evaluation of the field experience at the end of the placement.
+- 10. Attend and actively participate in weekly conferences with the Field Instructor. - 11.
+Enroll in and successfully complete the field practicum seminar(s) held during the course of Field. - 12.
+Make advance preparations for case responsibilities when absent for University vacations. - 13.
+Prepare to make up time to attain 448 for generalist or 500 for specialized hours when the agency is closed for a holiday or any other reason. - 14.
+Participate in the field practicum evaluation conferences with the Field Instructor and Faculty Liaison. - 15.
+Seek assistance from the Faculty Liaison if the student encounters problems in the practicum. - 16.
+Arrange with the agency Field Instructor for the termination or orderly transfer of cases or projects before leaving the agency. - 17.
+Complete a student evaluation of the field experience at the end of the practicum.
 If a student changes placement, she/he must submit an evaluation on both agencies.
-(Final grades for field placement will not be recorded until the student's evaluation of his/her field experience is returned to the Field Liaison). - 15.
-Complete the BSW Survey and SWEAP evaluation. - 16.
-For the Title IV-E program, students are responsible for attending the regional training as scheduled by the Colorado Department of Human Services and completing the Transfer of Learning (TOL) Checklist in a timely manner. - 17.
+(Final grades for field practicum will not be recorded until the student's evaluation of his/her field experience is returned to the Field Liaison). - 18.
+Complete the MSW Survey and SWEAP evaluation. - 19.
+For the Title IV-E program, students are responsible for attending the regional training as scheduled by the Colorado Department of Human Services and completing the Transfer of Learning (TOL) Checklist in a timely manner. - 20.
 Utilize the Tevera software for field tasks and assignments.